g-jgreen/documentation/content/api/rest.md

 * destinationLabel, label of the actuator
 * sourceLabel, label of the sensor
-* invocationPolicy, integer number that defines how long to wait before firing the same actuator again, even if the condition is met. statesTrigger, array of states under which to fire the actuator
+* invocationPolicy, integer number that defines how long to wait before firing the same actuator again, even if the condition is met.
+* statesTrigger, array of states under which to fire the actuator
+* stateChangeTrigger, object containing stateFrom and stateTo which can be a specific state or *

 Relations express logical gates that can be defined between sensors.
 There are 3 types of relations: AND, OR and GENERAL.